curityio/kubernetes-training/3-curity-identity-server/README.md

 ## Run Base Scripts

 Delete the existing cluster if it exists and then create a new cluster with the scripts from this tutorial's folder.\
-The behavior of these scripts is explained in the [Ingress tutorial](../2-ingress-tutorial).
+The [Ingress tutorial](../2-ingress-tutorial) explains the behavior of these scripts and the URLs you can connect to.

 ```bash
 ./1-create-cluster.sh